1. Home

 1. Go to Products → Product Options and add or edit an option group as usual.

-3. Add label which will appear above the field, and choose whether or not customers will be charged an extra fee for choosing to upload files.
+3. Add a label which will appear above the field, and choose whether or not customers will be charged an extra fee for choosing to upload files or add text.

 4. Optionally add a description which will appear under the field.
 For example, this might contain guidance on recommended image sizes or formats.

-5. The 'Enable live preview' option will be enabled automatically.
+5. The 'Enable live preview' option will be enabled automatically for upload fields, and you need to enable it for text or paragraph fields.

 6. Optionally customize the preview button text.
-This appears above the file upload field after the customer has uploaded an image, so that they can re-open the preview and make further changes.
+This appears above the option on the product page after the customer has uploaded an image/added text, so that they can re-open the preview and make further changes.

-7. Set the field to 'Required' to prevent customers from adding the product to the cart without uploading files.
+7. Set the field to 'Required' to prevent customers from adding the product to the cart without uploading files/adding text.

 8. Advanced settings: